-A discussion with the Open Source Imaging Consortium, Microsoft and PwC: See how data and analytics, AI and cloud will reshape the future of healthcare.
+A discussion with The Open Source Imaging Consortium (OSIC), Microsoft and PwC: See how data and analytics, AI and cloud will reshape the future of healthcare.

 A first-of-its-kind open source medical imaging and data repository platform is highlighting new possibilities to help improve the speed and accuracy of diagnosis and help patients, providers and researchers better manage the disease.